Historical Markers in Sullivan County, New York

 Sullivan County Timeline

-This timeline provides a condensed summary of the historical journey of Sullivan County, New York.
+This timeline provides a concise overview of the key events in the history of Sullivan County, New York.

 - 1703- Sullivan County was originally part of Ulster County, NY.